 3. Engage with your audience

-The most rewarding effort ever for startups on any social media network is to engage with your audience.
+The most rewarding effort ever for startups on any social media network is audience engagement.
 Reply to their comments and requests or questions.
-It makes more sense to engage with them in a fun but respectful way because they will become more open to your company and are even prone to give you a lot of feedback.
+Engage with them in a fun but respectful way because they will become more open to giving you feedback.

 4. Use hashtags